AshyIsMe/aaronash.com.au/src/draftposts/softwaresucks.html.md

 - Word - wtf is with not using mac hotkeys for simple things?
 - Outlook - Best of a bad bunch but still crashes often

+- Outlook - Open an excel attachment directly from an email.
+Make some changes.
+File -> Save As:
+          - "untitled.xls"  <- Why the fuck doesn't this default to the name of the existing document?
+You then have to manually type the fucking name aorecugraectouhnsatodheusnth

 ## Spotify